Andrew67/ddr-calc/README.md

 ## App-like Installation
 * Keep this calculator in your pocket by adding it to your homescreen!
 * Works fully offline
-* On iOS: Open it in Safari, tap on the Share icon, then select "Add to Homescreen"
+* On iOS: Open in Safari, tap on the Share icon, then select "Add to Homescreen"
-* On Android: Open it in Chrome, Firefox, Samsung Internet, or another compatible browser and select "Add to Homescreen" or equivalent
+* On Android: Open in Chrome, Firefox, Samsung Internet, or another compatible browser and select "Add to Homescreen" or equivalent

 ## Roadmap